MrLixm/MrLixm.github.io/site/src/.doc/index.md

 #### image-gallery

-The `.. image-gallery::` is a more advanced directive to showcase images, their metdata and their caption.
+The `.. image-gallery::` is a more advanced directive to showcase images, their metqdata and their caption.

 It's build upon a 2-column layout in which you choose to add images or their caption independently.